tikinatop/yp-site/v8/introv8.md

 ## Auth Pt.4 - Logout/Navbar
 * Add logout route
-* Prevent user from adding a comment if not signed in
+* Prevent utilisateur from adding a comment if not signed in
 * Add links to navbar
 * Show/hide auth links correctly